 Q: Where do you see things headed for you in the next 5 years?

 I am launching many other websites.
-All are being built right now and will cover a wide variety of topics with the end of providing brands more exposure along specific niches while generating recurring, scalable income.
+All are being built right now and will cover a wide variety of topics with the end of providing brands more exposure along with specific niches while generating recurring, scalable income.

 Content is absolutely king, and I love creating it and helping brands succeed with it.
-You could say I am in empire-building mode in the content space, both for my own media and for select brands that want to partner with me.
+You could say I am in an empire-building mode in the content space, both for my own media and for select brands that want to partner with me.
 It’s an exciting time to be a digital creator and content marketer!